ansible/ansible-container/docs/rst/reference/shipit.rst

 - `OpenShift Origin 3 <https://www.openshift.org/>` or greater.
 The role will not work with `OpenSift Online <https://www.openshift.com/>`.
-- The `OpenShift command line client <https://docs.openshift.org/latest/cli_reference/get_started_cli.html>` must be installed on the Ansible host nodes where the modules actually execute.
-Be sure to have a version of the client installed that supports the version of your OpenShift cluster.
+- The `OpenShift command line client <https://docs.openshift.org/latest/cli_reference/get_started_cli.html>` must be installed on the Ansible host nodes.
+Be sure the verion of the installed client supports the target OpenShift cluster version.